Saving/Investing for Kids

 Are UGMA Withdrawals Taxed?

-An UGMA account or other custodial account can be a good way to grow and protect money for your child’s future.
+A UGMA account or other custodial account can be a helpful way to grow and protect money for your child’s future.
 As your child grows, you may need to change how you file UGMA account taxes, especially if your child starts working or their income grows.
 Talk to a tax professional to set goals or answer questions about the best way to manage your child’s UGMA account.

 Fabric exists to help young families master their money.
 Our articles abide by strict editorial standards.